Rostock – Trelleborg

 Ferries to Sweden

-The first ferry leaves Rostock Port at approximately 01:30 and the last ferry leaves at approximately 23:55.
+The first ferry leaves Rostock Port at approximately 07:00 and the last ferry leaves at approximately 23:55.
 Ferry schedules can vary by operator and season.

-The price of a ferry from Rostock to Trelleborg can vary between $27 and $298 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $137, prices can range from $27 and $198.
-The average price with a car is $249.
-Car prices can range from $42 and $298.
-Prices may vary for other vehicle types.
+The price of a ferry from Rostock to Trelleborg can vary between $143.76 and $516.26 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $119.46, with prices ranging from $32 and $244.
+The average price with a car is $316.90.
+Car prices can range from $48 to $519.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 September 2025

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Trelleborg ferry.

 The best way to travel from Rostock to Trelleborg is by ferry.
-With 5 sailings departing per day, you are bound to find a suitable ferry crossing to suit your needs.
+With 5 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.